postsharp/Metalama.Documentation/content/conceptual/using/preview-metalama-diff.md

 # Metalama Diff

 Aspects transform your code.
-You can observe the differences between your original source code and the transformed version using the Metalama Diff option.
-This option is accessible from the context menu in Visual Studio.
+The differences between your original source code and the transformed version can be observed using the Metalama Diff option.
+This option is available from the context menu in Visual Studio.

 To view the diff version, right-click on the code.
-This action will display a menu as shown below.
+This action will bring up a menu as shown below:

 ![Metalama_Diff_Menu_Option](images/showing_metalama_diff_option.png)